Iranzu97/rm/README.md

 colcon build

-Launch the robot.

-Go to the directory:
+To launch the robot, go to the robot directory:

 cd ~/rm/src/robominer/robominer_ign/robot